international employment law firm alliance L&E Global

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

-In general, the Labour Code defines the term employer very broadly and does not require the form of the employer’s entity.
-However, other laws (e.g., the Business Corporations Act, tax laws) set rules for a foreign legal entity that they can start business in the Czech Republic only on the day of registration in the Commercial Register.
-A foreign company can choose to establish permanent operations in the Czech Republic by creating a branch or by establishing a business company.
+In general, the Labour Code defines the term employer very broadly and does not require a specific form of the employer’s entity.
+However, other laws (e.g., the Business Corporations Act, tax laws) stipulates that a foreign legal entity may only start business in the Czech Republic upon its formal registration in the Commercial Register.
+A foreign company can choose to establish permanent operations in the Czech Republic by creating a branch or by establishing a Czech business company.

 Limitations on Background Checks